fastflair/VQGAN-CLIP/README.md

 A video style transfer effect can be achived by specifying a directory of video frames in `video_style_dir`.
 Output will be saved in the steps directory, using the original video frame filenames.
 You can also use this as a sort of "batch mode" if you have a directory of images you want to apply a style to.
 This can also be combined with Story Mode if you don't wish to apply the same style to every images, but instead roll through a list of styles.

+## Upscaling
+The utility upscale.py can be used to double the resolution of generated images using a GAN from ISR.models with an RRDN architecture.
+To use:
+"python upscale.py filename"  The utility will create the resolution image by appending "_up" to the filename.

+## Windows script
+The createImages.bat file has example of using the pretrained default and coco models with the architecture.

 ## Feedback example

 By feeding back the generated images and making slight changes, some interesting effects can be created.